 The world of poetry can be complex, confusing, and overwhelming for some, but it can also bring great insight, raw emotion, and rich imagery to readers.

 One of the ways that poetry can really shine is through the use of poetic techniques and devices.
 Together, the use of such techniques can help one poem to stand out from another, and really draw the reader into the rich imagery of the poem and help them to understand the true meaning of that poem.

-As a result, any aspiring poet should try to become versed with as many poetic devices as possible, and know when to use each device to their advantage.
+As a result, any aspiring poet should read a lot of poetry and try to become versed with as many poetic devices as possible, and know when to use each device to their advantage.

 This article outlines what impact poetic technique can achieve and also highlights some of the most common poetic and literary devices a poet may encounter.

 Poetic devices can really enrich the imagery of a poem.
 (Image: CC0 1.0, UzbekIL, Pixabay)

 A poem can feature a wide variety of literary or poetic devices and techniques, as ultimately such techniques build upon each other and work together to help bring a poem to life and make the scene the poem is portraying more vivid to the reader or listener.

 As such, a variety of factors come into play when utilising poetic techniques, and poets need to think about the overall impact a poem may have, from:

 Whether you decide to use rhyme, personification, or a particular mood or setting for your poem, poetic devices can help make your poem come alive, and can even help inform how you structure your poem.

 For example, you could decide to structure your poem with stanzas, although there’s no obligation to if you would rather not.
 A stanza helps to divide a poem by grouping together two or more lines together that usually have a similar metrical form or rhyme, although they don’t have to share this feature.
 Just as paragraphs are used in literature to group ideas together, stanzas perform a similar function in the world of poetry.